huyenanh-nguyen/MB14_Classical_mechanics/README.md

 This Repo contains this following experiments:
   * Pendulum
-  * Elasticity and Torsion
+  * String Vibrations
-  * Thomson Model
+  * Wheatstone Bridge
-  * Prism spectrometer
+  * Principle of a Lens System

 The Instructor of this course recommended to use QtilPlot for the data analysis.
 But I think Python will do the job.
 This Repo is basically just for me and protocolling ever process on Git.